Home Remedies for Opioid Withdrawal and Their Dangers

 • Significant mood swings.

-Why Home Remedies for Withdrawal Are Dangerous
+Why Home Remedies for Opioid Withdrawal Are Dangerous

 Opioid withdrawal is seldom life-threatening; however, serious complications can occur when detoxing from opioids like: